 Kentucky Songstress, Dancer, & Inspiring Educator.

 Carla Gover is a seventh-generation Kentuckian who hails from a small coal town in Eastern Kentucky, and her rural sensibilities permeate the work that she does and the music that she plays.
 The Old-Time Herald says, “Carla’s music contains the best elements of traditional Appalachian Music, including purity, intensity, integrity, and vivid imagery.”
 An award-winning singer-songwriter, she has covers by major artists as well as songs in film and documentary soundtracks.
-She performs regularly with the folk band Zoe Speaks and is active in community building, multi-disciplinary arts projects throughout Kentucky.
+She is the Artistic Director for the Cornbread & Tortillas Collective of Appalachian and Latino artists, and she was selected as a Master Artist in Traditional Flatfoot Dancing by the Kentucky Arts Council.
+She performs regularly with the #1-charting folk band Zoe Speaks and is active in community building, multi-disciplinary arts projects throughout Kentucky.

 Cowan Creek Mountain Music School

 Join us for the best picking, singing, time of the whole year, in my home town of Whitesburg, KY!
 Learn mountain tunes, IN THE MOUNTAINS, from a variety of masterful pickers.
 I'll be teaching banjo.
 Complete details at: http://cowancreekmusic.org/